Asabeneh/How-to-deploy-Node-project-on-heroku/readme.md

     }
 ```

-6. Initiating your project using git init and deploying on herkou
+6. Initiating your project using git,  init and deploying on herkou

 ```sh
     git init